galadrielbriere/ClustOmics/README.md

 # Installation

 1) Download and install Neo4j from https://neo4j.com/.
 From the standalone application, create a local database through "Add database": set the database name, a password, and the Neo4j version of the database (version tested: 4.0.6).
 By default, the username to connect to the database is "neo4j".
-Once the database created, from the "Manage" track, go to "Plugins", and install "APOC" and "Graph Data Science" Neo4j libraries.
+Once the database created, click on it, go to "Plugins", and install "APOC" and "Graph Data Science" Neo4j libraries.
 Start the database.

 2) Create conda environment for ClustOmics: